The Purple Ninja Editorial Philosophy?

 I have a Bachelor of Arts degree in English with a journalism minor, and I’m currently finishing up the coursework to earn my Certificate in Editing from the University of Washington.
 I’m a proud member of the Editorial Freelancers Association as well as ACES: The Society for Editing, the National Association for Independent Writers and Editors, and an approved partner member of the Alliance of Independent Authors.
 I have twenty years of professional writing, editing, and marketing experience.
 I’ve worked in a variety of industries including, non-profits focused on initiatives like tackling environmental issues, aiding our military personnel and their families, and working with troubled youth and battered women.
 I’ve worked with corporate communications departments, niche market publishers, digital marketing and branding agencies, entrepreneurs, and authors.

 No matter my job title over the years, I’ve always found a way to incorporate writing and editing into my life.
 When I decided it was time to dedicate my work-life to the thing that fulfilled me the most, it only made sense that editing would be the focus.
 That’s how Purple Ninja Editorial was born.

 I’m a voracious reader, which every great writer knows is essential for flexing those creative muscles.
-Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller every now and then.
+Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller, and even a bit of romance.
 When I’m not helping clients or chauffeuring my mini ninja to school, soccer practices, and everywhere in between, I like to take a walk on the creative side and do a little fiction writing of my own.
-No peeking – it’s not done yet!
+No peeking—it’s not done yet!

-At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son take to the pitch with his soccer team (I’m a proud mom, don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.
+At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son takes to the pitch with his soccer team (I’m a proud mom, so don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.

 Meet the Rest of the Ninjas